 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Perhaps the most significant impediment to a robust anti-monopoly policy is the absence of merger control provisions in Malaysia's Competition Act 2010 (CA 2010).
+Perhaps the most significant impediment to a robust anti-monopoly policy is the absence of merger control provisions in Malaysia’s Competition Act 2010 (CA 2010).
 The CA 2010 presently only sets out prohibitions on anticompetitive agreements (horizontal agreements including cartels and vertical agreements) and abuses of dominant position.
-The absence of merger control powers deprives the agency and the government of a more direct influence over changes in market structures that may be adverse to competition.
+The absence of merger control powers deprives the MyCC and the government of a more direct influence over changes in market structures that may be adverse to competition.

-There are sector-specific laws and guidelines that regulate the antitrust aspects of mergers; namely the aviation services and the communications and multimedia sectors, enforced by the Malaysian Aviation Commission (MAVCOM) and the Malaysian Communications and Multimedia Commission (MCMC), respectively.
+There are sector-specific laws and guidelines that regulate the antitrust aspects of mergers; namely, aviation services and the communications and multimedia sectors, enforced by the Malaysian Aviation Commission (MAVCOM) and the Malaysian Communications and Multimedia Commission (MCMC), respectively.
 These sectoral regulators also enforce competition rules for their sector through prohibitions on anticompetitive agreements and conduct, as well as abuse of dominance.

-Malaysia Competition Commission
+Key developments at the Malaysia Competition Commission

 - the Communications and Multimedia Act 1998 (CMA 1998);